hanzhi227/Capstone1/README.md

 ## Hypotheses Results

-H_0: There is a correlation between Sulfur Dioxide and Life Expectancy
+H<sub>0</sub>: There is a correlation between Sulfur Dioxide and Life Expectancy

-H_a: There is not a correlation between Sulfur Dioxide and Life Expectancy
+H<sub>a</sub>: There is not a correlation between Sulfur Dioxide and Life Expectancy

 ![SO2 Life Correlation](images/bootstrap_SO2.png)

-0 lies within 95% confidence interval thus we __reject__ the __null__ hypothesis.
+Even though there is a 87.9% chance that r < 0, r = 0 correlation lies within the 95% confidence interval thus we __reject__ the __null__ hypothesis.

 ------
-H_0: There is a correlation between Nitrogen Dioxide and Life Expectancy
+H<sub>0</sub>: There is a correlation between Nitrogen Dioxide and Life Expectancy

-H_a: There is not a correlation between Nitrogen Dioxide and Life Expectancy
+H<sub>a</sub>: There is not a correlation between Nitrogen Dioxide and Life Expectancy

 ![NO2 Life Correlation](images/bootstrap_NO2.png)

-0 lies within 95% confidence interval thus we __reject__ the __null__ hypothesis.
+r = 0 correlation lies within the 95% confidence interval thus we __reject__ the __null__ hypothesis.

 ------